 The knee is the largest joint in the body and is a complex system of bone, cartilage and ligaments.
 Its main function is to bend, straighten, and bear the weight of the body, along with the ankles and hips.
 Pain in the knee joint makes walking and many other activities painful.

-Knee pain may be caused by injury or many different conditions such as:
+Knee joint pain may be caused by injury or many different conditions such as:

 Factors that increase the risk of knee joint pain include trauma or injury, being overweight or obese, ageing and could be due to a family history of rheumatoid arthritis.